 This rotation will most likely take place in our corporate headquarters in Copenhagen, Denmark.
 After your previous two rotations, you should now be able to perform strongly in the role of a Regulatory Professional.
 In this rotation you will have to manage important and complex projects.

 Who you are

-To join the Business Processes graduate programme you must hold a master's degree in a natural science, for example within pharmacy, chemical engineering, biology, biotechnology or a related field.
+To join the Regulatory Affairs graduate programme you must hold a master's degree in a natural science, for example within pharmacy, chemical engineering, biology, biotechnology or a related field.
 You have an outstanding academic record and came top of your class.
 Only recently graduated, you have no more than 1 year of work experience and you have an excellent command of both spoken and written English.

 You also have a genuine interest in Regulatory Affairs and international experience helps.
 These requirements are, however, only the foundation.
 It is your drive, your intellect, your commitment and your ability to take control of your own development that will get you the position on our graduate programme.